If your car broke down, would you ask a chef to look at it and tell you what’s wrong?

 Do pick specific people to ask for help: There is nothing wrong with asking specific people for specific forms of feedback, as discussed above.
 The keyword there is “specific people.”
-Experts at writing, or experts in your field, or people in your audience.
+Experts at writing, or experts in your field or people in your audience.
 That is the key.

-Do not give your manuscript to someone without asking for specific feedback: Do not throw your manuscript to someone and say, “Hey take a look at this and tell me what you think.”
+DO NOT give your manuscript to someone without asking for specific feedback: Do not throw your manuscript to someone and say, “Hey take a look at this and tell me what you think.”
 That is a recipe for all kinds of wasted time and effort.

 Should You Let Friends and Family Give Feedback on Your Manuscript?

 Be very careful with asking friends and family to give you feedback.
 I’ve seen a lot of manuscripts ruined by friends and family trying to be nice.